 Through peer-support and building links within the community, we aim to break down barriers associated with mental ill-health.
 We believe in promoting a sense of individual and collective identity, confidence, strength and support.

-At the heart our approach is the aim to create a non-judgemental, inclusive space, for people to connect and share experiences of rediscovery, recovery and reintegration; providing a basis for open dialogue, communication and reflective healing.
+At the heart our approach is the aim to create a non-judgemental, inclusive and safe space, for people to connect and share experiences of rediscovery, recovery and reintegration; providing a basis for open dialogue, communication and reflective healing.
 Synergy members design the activities to benefit our own recovery and to make improvements to our own well-being and mental health outcomes.

 Through its outreach projects and public events programme, Synergy aims to build a more constructive community network of mental health awareness and action, and a co-productive approach to mental health recovery.
 The integrated community experience we provide allows for new friendships and relationships to develop, which is particularly valuable for people with experience of mental ill health as isolation and exclusion is common.